-

 Each enterprise brings its own strategic objectives and organizational culture as it works to articulate the goals and desired results of investment in AI.
 Even so, organizations are well advised to start at the top—in terms of who is setting the vision and how ambitious the vision is.

-A better approach is to consider how AI might be integrated into core products and services in such a way that the need for customer support is substantially reduced.
-Such investments could produce other returns, too—including greater real-time insights into product usage and end-user behaviors and preferences.
+A better approach is to consider how AI might be integrated into core products and services in ways that substantially reduce the need for customer support.
+Such investments could produce other returns, too, including greater real-time insights into product usage and end-user behaviors and preferences.
 In these ways, you can harness AI to transform current and/or develop new products that create additional revenue streams.

-Quite simply, AI is like no technology that has come before and will have exponential impacts on how people live and work.
-Establish an innovation-to-impact cycle that addresses simple, attainable goals as well as a larger plan for harnessing AI.
+Quite simply, AI is like no technology that has come before and will exponentially impact how people live and work.
+Establish an innovation-to-impact cycle that addresses simple, attainable goals and a larger plan for harnessing AI.
 Along the way, use analytics to understand which AI applications are useful, which are falling short of their intended value, and how you might improve performance.

 With a bold, aspirational vision—supported by shorter-term milestones—your organization is positioned to maximize AI’s synergies and move forward with speed and confidence.